|About Causes Symptoms Diagnosis Treatment|

 Your veterinarian will perform a complete physical examination of your cat and obtain a medical history from you including symptoms you have observed, how long they have been present, any medications your cat is on and possible exposure to toxins.
 He will need to perform some tests which may include:

-- Complete blood count, biochemical profile, and urinalysis to evaluate the overall health of your cat and evaluate kidney and liver function.
+- Biochemical profile, complete blood count, and urinalysis to evaluate the overall health of your cat and evaluate kidney and liver function.
 If your cat has an underlying condition, abnormalities may show up on these results which can help your veterinarian to narrow down a possible cause.
 Anemia is a common finding with cats who have ulcers.

 - Abdominal ultrasound and/or x-ray to look for any blockages, foreign objects or tumours.